Neuro Fatigue After a ConcussionJan 01, 2023

 Who Can Help with Neuro Fatigue Symptoms?

 Various practitioners specially trained in treating traumatic brain injuries can appropriately evaluate and treat neuro fatigue.
-Many times a team of health care experts may need to work collaboratively together to ensure your greatest outcome.
+Many times a team of healthcare experts may need to work collaboratively together to ensure your greatest outcome.
 These can include any combination of Chiropractic Neurologist, Neuro-Optholomolgist, Physical Therapist, Occupational Therapist, Acupuncture Physician, Functional Medicine Practitioner, and your Primary Care Physician.
 These professionals can accurately evaluate and appropriately treat the underlying post-concussive syndrome and help lessen the symptoms of neuro fatigue.
-By identifying if any cofounding neurological or metabolic issues are contributing to your experience of neuro fatigue, they can assist you in getting back to normal daily activities.
+By identifying if any confounding neurological or metabolic issues are contributing to your experience of neuro fatigue, they can assist you in getting back to normal daily activities.

 Timing is Crucial

 It is advised to visit a practitioner highly trained in brain injury and recovery within 24 hours after sustaining a concussion for diagnosis and treatment.
 Early detection and appropriate concussion management and recovery are essential to optimal outcomes and lessened symptoms.
 The brain typically takes 3-4 weeks to heal after a concussion and all symptoms should resolve in that time frame.
-Should any lingering symptoms be experienced after 4 weeks, post-concussion syndrome has set in and the brain has not healed optimally.
+Should any lingering symptoms be experienced after 4 weeks, the post-concussion syndrome has set in and the brain has not healed optimally.
 Neurorehabilitation is required to resolve the lingering symptoms.
 Thankfully, the brain has the potential to create new connections and restore its functions given the appropriate stimuli.
 It's in your best interest to work with a trained concussion specialist who has the knowledge and resources to treat concussions and post-concussion symptoms like neuro fatigue.

 1. What is a Concussion?
 HeadsUp.
 CDC Injury Center.
 (2019).